-- p) When appointing AB, SACAP shall ensure that there is a balance of appropriate experience and the requirements suited for the ALS's circumstances. - q) SACAP shall consider International architectural education experience when appointing AB. - r) SACAP shall ensure that the AB is diversified in terms gender, race, and experience. - s) One AB member shall be delegated by the Education Committee.
-Therefore, the Chairperson of the Education Committee shall be part of the AB for every accreditation visit, or any other Education Committee member delegated by the Chairperson. - t) To ensure continuity, at least one AB member must have been part of the previous accreditation visit to the specific ALS; - u) At least one AB members shall be delegated by the Council. - v) Preferably AB members shall be from the same geographical region as the ALS under accreditation to save time and costs.
-However, geographical considerations shall not compromise the experience, skills and competencies required for a AB. - w) The AB is appointed by the Registrar based on the recommendations of the Senior Manager: Professional Statutory Services. - x) The appointment of AB members shall be communicated to the head of the ALS well in advance.
-The communication shall include AB members qualifications and experience. - y) AB members shall be informed no later than three (3) months about the appointment prior to a planned accreditation visit. - z) Members of the AB shall declare all conflict of interest whether real or perceived prior to the accreditation visit.
+- n) When appointing Accreditation Board, SACAP shall ensure that there is a balance of appropriate experience and the requirements suited for the ALS's circumstances. - SACAP shall consider International architectural education experience when appointing Accreditation Board members. - p) SACAP shall ensure that the Accreditation Board members are diversified in terms gender, race, and experience. - q) One Accreditation Board member shall be delegated by the Education Committee for every accreditation visit. - To ensure continuity, at least one Accreditation Board member must have been part of the previous accreditation visit to the specific ALS; - s) At least one Accreditation Board member shall be delegated by the Council. - t) Preferably Accreditation Board members shall be from the same geographical region as the ALS under accreditation to save time and costs.
+However, geographical considerations shall not compromise the experience, skills and competencies required for an Accreditation Board. - u) The Accreditation Board is appointed by the Registrar based on the recommendations of the Senior Manager: Professional Statutory Services. - v) The appointment of Accreditation Board members shall be communicated to the head of the ALS well in advance.
+The communication shall include Accreditation Board members qualifications and experience. - w) Accreditation Board members shall be informed no later than three (3) months about the appointment prior to a planned accreditation visit. - x) Members of the Accreditation Board shall declare any conflict of interest whether real or perceived prior to the accreditation visit. - y) For an advisory visit, the Accreditation Board shall consist of three (3) academics.